National Animal Ethics Advisory Committee

 Head of Biology, Epsom Girls Grammar School (nominated by the Ministry of Education)

-Associate professor, Department of Pharmacology and Clinical Pharmacology, The University of Auckland (nominated by the Health Research Council of New Zealand)
+- Senior Lecturer, Bioethics Centre, University of Otago (nominated by the Health Research Council of New Zealand)

 - Dr Dianne Wepa RSW, PhD